6 Companies Leading the Charge in Self-Driving Vehicles

 Number three on the list is not one you would necessarily expect, but it is nonetheless a big player in the AV revolution.
 Baidu is the Chinese equivalent of Google and, like their American counterpart, has invested heavily in AV development.
 Unlike American companies, however, Baidu is focusing mostly on autonomous mini-buses and has plans to launch a commercial bus service in both China and Japan.
 With success in China and abroad, Baidu is close on the heels of its American competition and not one to forget.

-While the major players like Waymo are receiving most of the public’s attention, a whole host of AV startups are slipping under the radar while remaining firmly on the map.
-These three young companies are pushing the envelope with their driverless designs.
+While the major players like Waymo are receiving most of the public’s attention, a whole host of AV startups are slipping under the radar while remaining firmly on the map in the field of road vehicle automation.
+These three young companies are pushing the envelope with their robot taxi and other driverless designs.

 1. Zoox

 Most of the companies leading the AV charge are retrofitting existing vehicles with autonomous technology.
 Zoox, a small startup founded in 2014, is taking a different approach.
 Their AV is designed entirely in-house and is not really a car in the traditional sense of the word.
+However, there have been concerns about Zoox’s vehicles properly yielding to emergency vehicles on the road.
 Zoox’s prototype driverless vehicle is fully electric and bidirectional, meaning it can maneuver at right angles, without actually turning.
 The vehicle is also not even equipped with a steering wheel; instead, two facing benches provide space for humans.
 With strong financial backing, Zoox is not one to ignore.
-They aim to have a driverless ride-hailing service up and running sometime in 2020.
+They aim to have a driverless ride-hailing service up and running sometime in 2020, offering driverless rides to the public.

 2. Nuro

 This startup is working on an autonomous vehicle with big implications for the package delivery industry.
-Founded by two ex-Google engineers in 2016, Nuro is working towards an autonomous solution for last mile and local delivery services.
+Founded by two ex-Google engineers in 2016, Nuro is working towards an autonomous solution for last mile and local delivery services using autonomous cars.
+However, there have been concerns about potential issues with Nuro’s vehicles and the fire department.
 Their vision is a small, driverless pod called the R1.
 The pod does not have room for a human occupant; instead, it is comprised of compartments that can be filled with goods for delivery to homes.
-Like Zoox, Nuro is breaking new ground and building their AV from scratch.
+Like Zoox, Nuro is breaking new ground and building its AV from scratch.
 A recent partnership with Kroger to offer autonomous grocery delivery means we will probably be seeing their vehicles on the road soon.

 3. EasyMile